Diagnosis

 What you can do

-• Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet before testing.
+• Ask about what you need to do before your appointment.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet before testing.

-• Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+• Write down your symptoms, including any that don't seem linked to the reason you made the appointment, and when they began.

 • Write down key personal information, including any major stresses or recent life changes.

-• Make a list of all medications, vitamins or supplements you're taking.
+• Make a list of all medicines, vitamins or supplements you take, including dosages.

-• Write down questions to ask your doctor.
+• Write down questions to ask your healthcare professional.

-• Do I have non-Hodgkin's lymphoma?
+• Do I have non-Hodgkin lymphoma?

 • How advanced is my cancer?